hofstadter-io/hof/README.md

   hof [flags] [command] [args]

 Main commands:
-  create                dynamic blueprints from any git repo datamodel             manage, diff, and migrate your data models gen                   modular and composable code gen: CUE & data + templates = _ flow                  run CUE pipelines with the hof/flow DAG engine fmt                   format any code and manage the formatters mod                   CUE dependency management based on Go mods
+  chat                  co-create with AI (alpha) create                starter kits or blueprints from any git repo datamodel             manage, diff, and migrate your data models def                   print consolidated CUE definitions eval                  evaluate and print CUE configuration export                output data in a standard format flow                  run workflows and tasks powered by CUE fmt                   format any code and manage the formatters gen                   CUE powered code generation mod                   CUE module dependency management vet                   validate data with CUE

 Additional commands:
   help                  help about any command